 A risk contract between the State and an MCO that covers comprehensive services, that is, inpatient hospital services and any of the following services, or any three or more of the following services [42 CFR 438.2]:

-- Early and periodic screening, Diagnostic, and Treatment (EPSDT) services
+6. Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services,

-An organization or entity that has a prepaid capitated Contract with AHCCCS pursuant to A.R.S. §36-2904, A.R.S. §36-2940, or A.R.S. §36-2944to provide goods and services to members either directly or through subcontracts with providers, in conformance with contractual requirements, AHCCCS Statute and Rules, and Federal law and regulations.
+An organization or entity that has a prepaid capitated Contract with AHCCCS pursuant to A.R.S. §36-2904, A.R.S. §36-2940, A.R.S. §36-2944, or Chapter 34 of A.R.S.
+Title 36, to provide goods and services to members either directly or through subcontracts with providers, in conformance with contractual requirements and State and Federal law, rule, regulations, and policies.